yanliu1111/rag_chat_app_by_deepseek_and_supabase/README.md

-# Build RAG Chat App by Deepseek V3 🐋 and Supabase
+# Build RAG Chat App by Deepseek V3 🐋 and Supabase ⚡

 ## Overview

 Build RAG (Retrieval-Augmented Generation) Chat App" by integrating Deepseek V3 and Supabase, built base on a simple Streamlit application that provides an interactive user interface with a sidebar for navigation and content display.
 Separate projects with unique chats.

+## Purpose of the Project

+- 🚀 Building & Learning: Hands-on experience with modern AI and database integration
+- 🧠 Understand DeepSeek V3: Explore its capabilities and use cases
+- 🔍 RAG (Retrieval-Augmented Generation) Integration: Implement RAG in a chat application
+- ⚡ Streamlit + DeepSeek V3 + Supabase: Develop and deploy a fully functional AI-powered app
+- 🐍 Python Feature Practice: Utilize various Python features with plans for unit testing at the end

 ## Technologies